bcyphers/cpra/md/cpra.md

-information pursuant to a written contract with a business shall be required to assist the business through appropriate technical and organizational measures in complying with the requirements of subdivisions (d} through (f) of Section 1798.100, taking into account the nature of the processing.*
+information pursuant to a written contract with a business shall be required to assist the business through appropriate technical and organizational measures in complying with the requirements of subdivisions (d) through (f) of Section 1798.100, taking into account the nature of the processing.*

 *(B)* For purposes of subdivision (b) of Section 1798.110: